-There are two main roads in Hague -- Route 9N (or Lakeshore Drive), which runs along the western side of Lake George and Route 8 (known locally as Graphite Mountain Road) which goes westward to Horicon (Brant Lake area).
+There are two main roads in Hague — Route 9N (or Lakeshore Drive), which runs along the western side of Lake George and Route 8 (known locally as Graphite Mountain Road) which goes westward to Horicon (Brant Lake area).
 These roads intersect in the middle of the hamlet of Hague at a triangle where Route 8 ends, near the Hague Town Beach and Park.
-The hamlet area is where our business section is located -- a general store, antique and gift shops, a real estate office, lodging and dining options, three churches and a community center with Town Offices.
+The hamlet area is where our business section is located — a general store, gift shop, a real estate office, lodging and dining options, three churches, and a community center with Town Offices.
 There are also several other tourist accommodations along Route 9N.

-Hague also has a Senior Citizens Club, a Rotary Club, a Fish & Game Club, a Snowmobile Club and several small groups who meet to attend movies, play bridge, read books or do crafts such as knitting and quilting.
+Hague has a Senior Citizens Club, a Rotary Club, a Fish & Game Club, a Snowmobile Club, a Historical Society, and several small groups who meet to attend movies, play bridge, read books, share coffee, or do crafts such as knitting and quilting.
 The Hague Volunteer Fire Department sponsors a barbecue chicken dinner, a steak roast and a spaghetti dinner as fund raisers on different weekends throughout the year.
-The beauty of the Town, its peacefulness and the wide variety of activities have drawn many former summer residents to retire here.
+The beauty of the town, its peacefulness and the wide variety of activities have drawn many former summer residents to retire here.

 Located on Lake George in Warren County, New York, just south of Ticonderoga, Hague has been a popular resort community since the late 1800’s.
 Although in winter the year-round population drops to about 750, in the summer there are many seasonal residents, swelling the population to about 2,500.
 In addition, there are many tourists who come in the summer --- and also on weekends throughout the year.